WriteToThem (home)

 Before you do so, make sure you read the guidelines for campaigners.
-You must not tell your users to send cut-and-paste messages — they are against our conditions of use and we will block them.
+You must not tell your users to send pre-written, identical letters — they are against our conditions of use and we will block them.

-To add the postcode box to your site, copy the HTML code given below into your own webpage.
+To add the envelope-style postcode box to your site, just copy the HTML code below into your own webpage.

 <!-- WriteToThem envelope box, start -->